 In North Dakota, a blizzard has already blanketed much of the state in multiple inches of snow.
 Winter weather that can leave cars stranded and driveways blocked with snow isn't just a nuisance but also a potential danger to those spending a lot of time outdoors.

-Here's a few health tips to keep in mind this winter season.
+Here are a few health tips to keep in mind this winter season.

 "If you’re outside and you start feeling your fingers get a little bit tingly or painful, you shouldn’t ignore those signs," Mandac said.
 "Go in an rewarm yourself."

 Even after you've warmed up after a hot cup of tea, Mandac said it still may not be safe to go outside since tissue is "more susceptible" to frostbite on a second trip outdoors.